DIS Copenhagen: Semester

 I gained a lot of new perspectives and learned a lot about other cultures through actually experiencing it.
 Also felt more independent after the program - Brandeis University View Entire Review

-It was very worthwhile. - Brandeis University View Entire Review
+I gained a lot of values and genuine friends and learnt about an amazing culture.
+It was extremely worthwhile. - Brandeis University View Entire Review

 About